cysouw/diathesis/text/c09_adverbials.md

 b.
 Der Junge bindet den Hund los.
 :::

-The inchoative preverbial *los-* occurs typically with intransitive verbs.
+The inchoative *los-* occurs typically with intransitive verbs.
 To obtain a better indication of the kind of verbs with which the continuative *los-* is used, I classified the examples listed in the ~~DWDS~~ dictionary to obtain the list of attested verbs below (with only a few haphazard additions of my own).^[Attested on https://www.dwds.de/wb/los-, accessed 3 September 2022.]
-One central restriction is that preverbs (like *ver-* or *auf-*) cannot be combined with *los-*.
+One central generalisation is that  *los-* cannot be combined with preverbs (like *ver-* or *auf-*).
 This incompatibility is consistent with the general complementary distribution of adjectival preverbials and preverbs (see [@par:preverb-incompatability]).

 Further, it is astonishing how many manner-of-movement verbs (like *hetzen, krabbeln, marschieren*) and manner-of-speaking verbs (like *brüllen, kichern, schwatzen*) are mentioned in the dictionary.
 The *los-* inchoative is surely not limited to these kinds of verbs, as other intransitives are clearly attested as well (like *lachen, arbeiten, spucken*).
 However, for some reason acts of movement and speaking stand out to a lexicographer collecting data about *los-*.

 There appears to be a strong overlap between the intransitive verbs that allow for *los-* and agentive intransitives ('unergative verbs', see [@sec:participles-restrictions]).
 The overlap is not perfect but robust.
-Contradicting this generalisation, various verbs have a *sein* perfect (see [@sec:participles-sein-perfect]), e.g. *fliehen, fließen, gehen, gleiten, schreiten, steigen, stolpern, strömen, traben*.
-However, only very few allow for an attributive participle (see [@sec:participles-adnominal-usage]), namely *fliehen, fließen, stolpern*, and even fewer do not allow an impersonal passive (see [@sec:participles-werden-impersonal-passive]), namely *fließen* and *strömen*.
+Contradicting this generalisation are various verbs have a *sein* perfect (see [@sec:participles-sein-perfect]), e.g. *fliehen, fließen, gehen, gleiten, schreiten, steigen, stolpern, strömen, traben*.
+However, only very few of them allow for an attributive participle (see [@sec:participles-adnominal-usage]), namely *fliehen, fließen, stolpern*, and even fewer do not allow an impersonal passive (see [@sec:participles-werden-impersonal-passive]), namely only *fließen* and *strömen*.

 Additionally, for the manner-of-movement verbs only, the inchoative *los-* converts an agentive intransitive like *rennen* 'to run' into a patientive *losrennen* 'to start running' (cf. [@sec:participles-restrictions]).
 For example, *rennen* takes a *haben* perfect and the participle cannot be used attributively [@next a].
-A *sein* perfect and an attributive participle are only possible after an manner-of-movement diathesis [@next b], see [@sec:prepositions-manner-of-movement].
-In contrast, *losrennen* takes a *sein* perfect and allows for an attributive participle [@next c].
+A *sein* perfect and an attributive participle are only possible after a manner-of-movement diathesis [@next b], see [@sec:prepositions-manner-of-movement].
+Similarly, *losrennen* takes a *sein* perfect and allows for an attributive participle [@next c].

 ::: ex
 a.
 Der Junge hat gerannt. \